seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 And I am nothing slow to slack his haste.

 **FRIAR LAURENCE**
-You say you do not know the lady’s mind:
+You say you do not know the lady's mind:
 Uneven is the course, I like it not.

 **PARIS**
-Immoderately she weeps for Tybalt’s death,
+Immoderately she weeps for Tybalt's death,
-And therefore have I little talk’d of love;
+And therefore have I little talk'd of love;
 For Venus smiles not in a house of tears.
 Now, sir, her father counts it dangerous
 That she doth give her sorrow so much sway,